AakanshaAghav/netflix-mern-clone/README.md

 ```bash
 git push origin feature-branch
 ```
-- Create a new Pull Request.
+- Create a new Pull Request:

+  1. Go to your forked repository on GitHub.
+  2. You’ll see a "Compare & pull request" button.
+Click it.
+  3. Add a clear title and description of the changes you've made.
+  4. Submit the pull request.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.